Copyright (C) 2012 Alex Nitz, Tito Dal Canton

 Path to a two-column ASCII file.
 The first column must contain

-the frequency (positive frequencies only) and the second column
+the frequency in hertz (positive frequencies only) and the second column

 must contain the amplitude density OR power spectral density.